nv-legate/legate.core/BUILD.md

 or one provided by your HPC vendor.
 In that case you should use an environment file generated with `--no-openmpi`.

+Legate requires a build of MPI that supports `MPI_THREAD_MULTIPLE`.

 ### Networking libraries (e.g. Infiniband, RoCE, UCX; optional)

 Only necessary if you wish to run on multiple nodes.

 Not available on conda; typically available through MOFED or the system-level package manager.

+If using UCX, a build configured with `--enable-mt` is required.

 ## Alternative sources for dependencies